NiklasPhabian/ESM263_GIS/docs/assignment/04/index.md

 ## Assignment 4: Multicriteria analysis for conservation priorities

-Due **Wed 2022-03-16 23:59**
+Due **Fri 2023-03-24 23:59**

-> **NOTE: We weren't kidding.
-This is a REALLY complicated assignment!
+> **NOTE: This is a REALLY complicated assignment!
 Read it through, CAREFULLY, all the way to the end, before you start working on it!**

 We've added some [Assignment 4 notes](HW4_notes.md).
 This document might grow over the course of the next 3 weeks.

-> **UPDATE 2022-03-09:** An obsolete reference to *Zonal Statistics by Table* has been deleted from [Task 1: Implement MCA](#task-1-implement-mca).
-(Actually, it was never there… you just imagined it…)

 **CONTENTS**

 - TOC
 {:toc}

 ### Tasks

 1. Implement a multicriteria analysis (MCA), and produce a model and results data.